You are here: About the OfficePolicy and strategyStrategy making by the OfficeNational Smart Specialisation Strategy (S3)

 The Smart Specialisation Strategy (S3) is a policy tool that has been used in the European Union since the 2014-2020 period.
 In the EU financial programming cycle 2021-2027, smart specialisation strategies are expected to contribute in their implementation to the EU’s “Smarter Europe” policy objective, as well as to the development of regional economies and the strengthening of structural adjustment to industrial transformation and digitalisation.

 The development of the National Smart Specialisation Strategy (S3) for 2021-2027 was launched in late 2019 under the professional supervision of the Ministry for Innovation and Technology and coordinated by the NRDI Office.
-A change compared to the previous strategy is that the new S3 was designed with the active involvement of the government departments responsible for ICT and enterprise development, in addition to that responsible for innovation.
-The three sectoral deputy state secretariats of the Ministry for Innovation and Technology will continue to work together throughout the implementation of the strategy.
+A change compared to the previous strategy is that the 2021-2027 S3 strategy was designed and implemented with the active involvement of the government departments responsible for ICT and enterprise development, in addition to that responsible for innovation.

-The selection of the S3 priorities started with the application of the so-called “entrepreneurial discovery process” (EDP), in line with EU methodological recommendations, and with the involvement of a wide range of stakeholders.
+The S3 priorities were selected using the so-called “entrepreneurial discovery process” (EDP), in line with EU methodological recommendations, and with the involvement of a wide range of stakeholders.

 Priorities of the National Economy